OpenSourcePolitics/recruitment-tests/python/README.md

 * For each level, make test(s) go green.

 ### Level P
 The Fizzbuzz programm is a classical game with simple rules: you must count from 1 until a given integer.
-If your integer is a multiple of 3, you must say 'fizz'.
-If it's a multiple of 5, you must say 'buzz'.
-For multiples of 3 and 5 you should obviously say 'fizzbuzz'.
+If your integer is a multiple of 3, you must say `fizz`.
+If it's a multiple of 5, you must say `buzz`.
+For multiples of 3 and 5 you should obviously say `fizzbuzz`.
 For any other case, just say the integer.

 Implement the `fizzbuzz` function receiving an integer as an argument and following these rules.
 Your solution must return an array correctly filled.
 Return an empty array if the given integer is less or equal than 0.

 #### Examples
-Given `3` your solution should return `['1', '2', 'fizz']`
+- Given `3` your solution should return `['1', '2', 'fizz']`
-Given `15` your solution will return `['1', '2', 'fizz', '4', 'buzz', 'fizz', '7', '8', 'fizz', 'buzz', '11', 'fizz','13','14','fizzbuzz']`
+- Given `15` your solution will return `['1', '2', 'fizz', '4', 'buzz', 'fizz', '7', '8', 'fizz', 'buzz', '11', 'fizz','13','14','fizzbuzz']`
-Given `0` your solution will return `[]`
+- Given `0` your solution will return `[]`

 **Instructions:**
 * Modify only `main.py`

 **Run test:**

-``pytest ./level-p/``
+`pytest ./level-p/`

 ### Level Y
 A climatologist contacts you to help him compute metadata based on temperatures measured this year.
 Giving you an array of temperatures, he wants to have the median, the average, min and max temperature of the dataset.